freefilessync

 freefilesync-screenshot

-Once the synchronization is configured, simply click the “Compare” button at the top of the user interface.
+Once the synchronization is configured, we simply click the “Compare” button at the top of the user interface.
 FreeFileSync will compare the files in the selected folders and show us the files that need to be synchronized.

 FreeFileSync is one of those interesting tools that can be useful in many situations.
-Personally, I use it a lot, and without a doubt, it is one of my favorite all-around tools.
+I personally use it a lot, and without a doubt, it is one of my favorite all-around tools.